-Table 2 gives the approximate expressions of smoothness, aggressiveness, and responsiveness for AIMD, IIAD, SIMD, and AIAD controls.
-More details are given in [12].
+Table II gives the approximate expressions of smoothness, aggressiveness, and responsiveness for AIMD, IIAD, SIMD, and AIAD controls.
+More details are given in [13].
 Intuitively, the smoothness index is proportional to the window decrease divided by the average window size.
 Aggressiveness is determined by the window size increase function.
 Responsiveness is determined by the decrease rule.

-Numerical results in Figure 3 show the tradeoffs among smoothness, aggressiveness, and responsiveness.
+Numerical results in Fig. 2 show the tradeoffs among smoothness, aggressiveness, and responsiveness.
 Results for AIAD are not shown here since they are similar to those of IIAD except that AIAD has higher aggressiveness.
-Figure 3(a) shows the inverse of aggressiveness of AIMD, SIMD, and IIAD as the coefficient of variation varies.
-Their special cases TCP, AIMD(1/5,1/8), AIMD(1/10,1/16), IIAD(1,2/3), and SIMD(1/16) are also shown by points.
+Fig. 2(a) shows the inverse of aggressiveness of AIMD, SIMD, and IIAD as the coefficient of variation varies.
+Their special cases, TCP AIMD(1/5, 1/8), AIMD(1/10, 1/16), IIAD(1, 2/3), and SIMD(1/16) are also shown by points.
+Note that AIMD(1/5, 1/8) and AIMD(1/10, 1/16) are parameterized according to the TCP-friendly condition $\alpha = 3\beta/(2 - \beta)$.
 The inverse of aggressiveness is computed as the number of RTTs necessary to double the window size, i.e., m = 2.
-Figure 3(b) shows the inverse of responsiveness of AIMD, IIAD, and SIMD as the coefficient of variation varies.
+Fig. 2(b) shows the inverse of responsiveness of AIMD, IIAD, and SIMD as the coefficient of variation varies.
 The inverse of responsiveness is computed assuming the target window size is half of the current window size, i.e., m = 2.

 From this figure, we can see that SIMD has much higher aggressiveness (fewer RTTs) than the others, especially when high smoothness (low coefficient of variation) is needed.
-Meanwhile, SIMD has comparable responsiveness index.
+Meanwhile, SIMD has a slight loss of responsiveness.
 In particular, SIMD shows up to order of magnitude better aggressiveness at less than about 1.7 times lower responsiveness for about the same smoothness value.
-For example, we can predict that AIMD(1/20,1/30), SIMD(1/30), and IIAD(1,2/3) have comparable smoothness when the average window size is 20.
+For example, we can predict that AIMD(1/20, 1/30), SIMD(1/30), and IIAD(1, 2/3) have comparable smoothness when the average window size is 20.
 However, SIMD(1/30) can react to a substantial increase of available bandwidth much faster.
-The smoothness-aggressiveness relationship can also be inferred from Table 2.
+The smoothness-aggressiveness relationship can also be inferred from Table II.
 For both AIMD and IIAD, aggressiveness varies in proportion to the coefficient of variation.
 For SIMD, aggressiveness varies as the square root of the coefficient of variation.
 Thus, when the transmission rate is very smooth, SIMD has much higher aggressiveness than AIMD and IIAD.